 The problem is that when most people realize that they need to recover data from an external hard drive, the files they’re looking for are no longer present in the Recycle Bin.

-In such cases, it’s best to immediately use a hard drive data recovery solution like Disk Drill, which we describe in greater detail later in this article.
-Disk Drill can find and recover data using the records left by most common file systems (including NTFS, exFAT, and FAT32), even restoring the original file names and folder structure.
+Files that bypass or are emptied from the Recycle Bin or Trash are not immediately physically erased from the drive.
+However, they will be inaccessible, and before long, overwritten permanently.
+Therefore, your last chance to recover them is with a hard drive data recovery solution.
+Disk Drill is one such option that can find and recover data using the records left by most common file systems (including NTFS, exFAT, FAT32, and APFS), even restoring the original file names and folder structure.
 In cases where that’s not possible, it’s capable of recovering over 380 file formats by their unique file signatures.

 7 Effective Methods to Recover Data from an External Hard Drive